There are several ways to install Spotify on Ubuntu, Linux Mint, and other Linux distributions, and in this guide we show you two of them.

 Official Spotify Snap App

-You can install the official Spotify Snap app on Ubuntu 18.04 LTS and above (as well as on any Linux distro that supports Snap apps) very easily:
+The official Spotify Snap app makes it easy to install the desktop player on Ubuntu 18.04 LTS and above (as well as on any other Linux distribution that supports Snap apps).

 sudo snap install spotify

-Both methods get you the exact same app.
+Both methods get you the same app.
+The app will automatically update in the background when new versions are available.

 Add the Spotify Linux Repository

-Not a fan of Snap applications?
-You can add the official Spotify Linux repository to your system’s list of software sources to install the exact same desktop client in a more traditional manner.
+If you’re not a fan of Snap apps you can add the official Spotify Linux repository to your system’s list of software sources.
+This lets you install the same desktop player as the Snap version but in a more traditional app format.

-You can add the Spotify repository to your list of software sources in Ubuntu in two different ways: GUI and CLI.
+You can add the Spotify repository to your list of software sources in Ubuntu 18.04 and above in two different ways: GUI and CLI.

 Click ‘Add’ and paste the following the entry field of the box that appears: